barengs/fco-backend/ROLE_MANAGEMENT_SUMMARY.md

 ## Overview

 We have successfully implemented a comprehensive role management system that integrates with Django's built-in authentication and authorization system.
-This system provides fine-grained access control for the Fish Capture Optimization application.
+This system provides fine-grained access control for the Fish Chain Optimization application.

 ## Files Created